idnow/de.idnow.android/README.md

 ```

-N.B You can checkout the Sample App https://github.com/idnow/de.idnow.android-sample to see the implementation
+N.B You can checkout the Sample App https://github.com/idnow/de.idnow.android-sample (branch : set_certificate_provider ) to see the implementation

 ## Using IDnow with other native libraries (UnsatisfiedLinkError)